 Modern log boilers provide clean and efficient heating, whilst utilising one of the most cost effective means of heating.
 Log boilers are suitable for all domestic-sized situations and for smaller commercial applications, such as country houses and small industrial buildings.
 They need careful consideration on larger applications where the physical requirement of splitting and loading the fuel can become time consuming.

-Smaller domestic properties and light commercial installations
+Small domestic heating and light commercial

 The R range of log boilers are ideally suited to the smaller domestic dwelling.
 Purpose designed for simple and easy operation.
 Most commonly used linked with a fossil fuel (oil or gas) boiler.